supervisely/developer-portal/app-development/widgets/tables/smarttable.md

 **`SmartTable`** widget in Supervisely allows for displaying and manipulating data of various dataset statistics and processing it on the server side.

-The `SmartTable` widget allows searching, sorting by column and direction, and the ability to customize data.
+The `SmartTable` widget allows searching, sorting by column and order, and the ability to customize data.
 It also allows updating table data in real-time through Python code.

 ## Function signature